The bell rang. You moved on.

 Nobody Told You It's Yours

-When you left teaching, no one called.
+When you left education, no one called.
 No email, no letter, no reminder.
 Your contributions have been sitting there — and the pension fund has been using your money like a free, interest-free loan that they never have to pay back unless you ask.

 🏫